frostney/react-app-starterkit/README.md

 ##### Loader naming
 `babel` instead of `babel-loader`

+### Decisions
+- No `req.keys` for dynamically loading files.
+It's too Webpack-specific and relies on the fact that everything will be transformed into CommonJS modules.
+It won't work with Webpack 2's tree shaking and while manually taking care of the dependencies feels like a hassle, it's safer (and can be internally optimized by bundlers) in the long run.

 ### Where I want to improve
-- I don't like `index.js` files with `req.keys`.
-It's too Webpack-specific and relies on the fact that everything will be transformed into CommonJS modules
 - I kinda want a generator/template for components.
 I know there was something similar like Yeoman but on a project basis, but I couldn't find it right now
 - Use `react-proxy` or something similar to enable code splitting for React component and/or screens
-- Put tests into component/screen folder
+- Put tests into component/screen folder (What to do with the `.eslintrc.yml` file in the tests folder then?)
 - Put `README` into each component/screen folder with usage example
-- Don't do `stage-1` as a preset.
-Rather use `class-properties` directly

 ### License
 MIT